Welcome to the Racing Victoria (RV) COVID-19 Information page.

 If you are displaying symptoms of COVID-19 you must get tested immediately.

 If you receive a positive COVID-19 test result, you are required to:

 The following section provides a snapshot of the COVID-19 coronavirus, your required actions and key contact details for health authorities and Government support.

-As an employer you have an obligation to the industry and your staff to ensure that you act swiftly and appropriately if you or a staff member tests positive to COVID-19.
-Under Government regulations, you also have an obligation to report the matter to WorkSafe.
+COVID-19 remains an active virus, therefore as an employer you have an obligation to the industry and your staff to ensure that you act swiftly and appropriately if you or a staff member tests positive to COVID-19.

 Coronaviruses are a large family of viruses that cause respiratory infections.
 These can range from the common cold to more serious diseases.